nicklockwood/FXForms/README.md

 * If you want to completely replace all cells with your own classes, use the `-registerDefaultFieldCellClass:` method of FXFormController.
 This replaces all default cell associations for all field types with your new cell class.
 You can then use `-registerCellClass:forFieldType:` to add additional cell classes for specific types.

-Release Notes
+Release notes
 --------------

+Version 1.0.1

+- Subform FXFormController instances now correctly inherit registered cells from the parent controller

-Version 1.0 beta
+Version 1.0

 - Initial release